Sinah Common

-Sinah Common is a 243 ha biological Site of Special Scientific Interest on Hayling Island in Hampshire.
+Sinah Common is a 243 ha biological Site of Special Scientific Interest on Hayling Island in Hampshire, England.

 This coastal site has maritime shingle grassland, some of which is rich in lichens, sand dunes, heath and saltmarsh.
 It has also been designated an SSSI because of its population of the endangered flowering plant childing pink at one of only two sites in Britain, and for its outstanding assemblage of other nationally scarce plants.
 There are also populations of nationally rare and scarce invertebrates.

+It lies adjacent to the Sinah Common World War II Heavy Anti-aircraft gunsite, a scheduled monument, with a small overlap.